Overview

 limitation, quality of execution, services provided and commission rates.
 Therefore, we may use or

-of research and securities transaction services, or quality of execution.
-Research services received
+research and securities transaction services, or quality of execution.
+Research services received with

-with transactions may include proprietary or third-party research (or any combination), and may be
+transactions may include proprietary or third-party research (or any combination), and may be used in

-used in servicing any or all of our clients.
-Therefore, research services received may not be used for
+servicing any or all of our clients.
+Therefore, research services received may not be used for the account

-a FINRA registered broker-dealer, member SIPC, as qualified custodian to maintain custody of your
+FINRA registered broker-dealer, member SIPC, as qualified custodian to maintain custody of your assets.

-assets.
-We also effect trades for your accounts at Schwab, or may in some instances, consistent with
+We also effect trades for your accounts at Schwab, or may in some instances, consistent with our duty

-our duty of best execution and specific agreement with you, elect to execute trades elsewhere.
+of best execution and specific agreement with you, elect to execute trades elsewhere.
+Although we may

-Although we may recommend that you establish accounts at Schwab, it is ultimately your decision to
+recommend that you establish accounts at Schwab, it is ultimately your decision to custody assets with

-custody assets with Schwab.
-We are independently owned and operated and are not affiliated with
+Schwab.
+We are independently owned and operated and are not affiliated with Schwab.

 Schwab provides us with access to its institutional trading, custody, reporting and related services,